andrebolerbarros/RNASeq_hcolaco_etal_2020/README.md

 - `--genomeFastaFiles $gen_index/Mus_musculus.GRCm38.dna.primary_assembly.fa` Path to the fasta file of the reference genome
 - `--sjdbGTFfile $gen_index/Mus_musculus.GRCm38.95.gtf` Path to the gtf file of the reference genome

 Afterwards, you can proceed to the alignment step.
+We are going to use the program qualimap (http://qualimap.bioinfo.cipf.es/) & the log files of STAR to assess the quality of this step.

-For this, we will perform a cycle but, before, we need to create the several required folders to store the necessary files:
+The alignment step will perform a cycle but, before, we need to create the several required folders to store the necessary files:
 ```
 mkdir aligned
 mkdir qualimap_aligned